Speed limits in the United States: Financial concerns

 Thus, an authority that sets and enforces speed limits, such as a state government, regulates and taxes insurance companies, who also gain revenue from speeding enforcement.
 Furthermore, such an authority often requires "all" drivers to have policies with those same companies, solidifying the association between the state and auto insurers.
 If a driver cannot be covered under an insurance policy because of high risk, the state will assume that high risk for a greater monetary amount; thus resulting in even more revenue generation for the state.

-When a speed limit is used to generate revenue but has no safety justification, it is called a speed trap.
-The town of New Rome, Ohio was such a speed trap, where speeding tickets raised up to $400,000 per year to fund the police department of a 12-acre village with 60 residents.
+When a speed limit is deemed to be used to generate revenue, it is called a speed trap.
+The town of New Rome, Ohio, was such a speed trap, where speeding tickets raised up to $400,000 per year to fund the police department of a 12-acre village with 60 residents.

 Environmental concerns

 Reduced speed limits are sometimes enacted for air quality reasons.
 The most prominent example includes Texas' environmental speed limits.